-- Represented Philip Morris USA Inc. in connection with a complex medical monitoring class action trial in the United States District Court for the District of Massachusetts that resulted in a defense verdict on all issues.
-We handled all legal argument, legal strategy, legal briefing, and the development and preservation of all appellate issues.
+- Represented a major consumer product company in connection with a complex medical monitoring class action trial in the United States District Court for the District of Massachusetts that resulted in a defense verdict on all issues.
+We handled all legal argument, legal strategy, legal briefing and the development and preservation of all appellate issues.

 New York University School of Law, JD, magna cum laude

 Associate Editor, New York University Law Review; Order of the Coif

 Cornell University, AB, magna cum laude

 - US Court of Appeals for the First Circuit